NiallJeffrey/DeepMass/README.md

 ([Single frequency CMB B-mode inference with realistic foregrounds from a single training image](https://arxiv.org/abs/2111.01138) Jeffrey et al. 2021 MNRAS Letters)

 ### Installation

+To download data associated with the demos, this repository uses Git Large File Storage (git-lfs): https://git-lfs.github.com/

+If this is not installed locally, the downloaded repository will include code but not data.

 #### Using pip

 ```